 You might also like our DIY speaker from recyclables

 We’ve had a super-hot summer this year, apparently the hottest in recorded history.
 For our location this means more 40ºc+ days than I care to remember (and if you’re from the USA 40ºc = 104ºF).

 A hot summer is not all bad though!
 It’s given us multiple perfect opportunities to test out this completely awesome DIY solar oven we made from a cardboard box.

 A solar oven works by catching sunlight using a reflector and reflecting it onto a black surface (we’ve used a black sheet of paper).
 The black surface transforms the light into heat and the upturned glass bowl traps the heat inside.
 It heats up just like your car does on a hot summer day.

 Solar ovens slow-cook food on a low heat over a longer period of time than conventional ovens but they DO work.
-You can purchase manufactured solar ovens in different designs like this one from Amazon or you can even buy a hand-made one on Etsy.
+You can purchase manufactured solar ovens in different designs like this one from Amazon.
 They are usually used by people when camping or for dehydrating foods.
 I researched a number of different solar oven designs and DIY projects before coming up with this version.

 How to make a DIY solar oven:

 It’s very easy to make a DIY Solar Oven.
 This one has been created from a repurposed large Amazon book box which was the perfect size for the job, but any box which is large and flat would be a good fit.

 - A large, flat cardboard box similar to an Amazon book box